WebAssembly/spec/md-proto/WebAssembly.md

 #### Loading

-For a load access, a value with the bit pattern of the [accessed bytes], interpreted in [little-endian byte order], is returned.
+For a load access, a value is read from the [accessed bytes], in [little-endian byte order], and returned.

 #### Storing